orcame/octopress-weibo/README.md

 rake deploy
 ```

 **Notice:** This plugin is worked fine on my theme(based on bootstrap), maybe you need adjust some class value or other code on your own theme.
-You can just reference this code.